Invitational Single Sword Tournament

 Entry is open to all HEMA students with current insurance.
 Priority will be given to less experienced fencers if the event is over-registered.

 The Pacheco Prize for Best and Fairest is decided by popular vote.
 The following are the nominations from previous years showing the wonderful qualities of our competitors and support team:

-2019 Pacheco Prize winners: Anthony Kung, Philip Fu, Kirby Gardner,
+2019 Pacheco Prize winners: Anthony Kung, Philip Fu, Kirby Gardner, (three-way tie).

 2019 Boss Fighters: Alex Roberson, Emma Fowler, Chris Godwin.